baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 ## Mt.
 Vernon United Methodist Church

-Methodism had an early association with abolitionism
+Methodism had an early association with abolitionism.

-- One of the first major white religious voices against slavery, Asbury petitioned George Washington to enact anti-slavery legislation.
-Francis Ashbury presented an anti-slavery petition from Methodist bishops to George Washington.
-Wrote in his journal:
+One of the first major white religious voices against slavery, Francis Ashbury presented an anti-slavery petition from Methodist bishops to George Washington.
+On **December 19, 1796**, Asbury wrote in his journal:

-- December 19, 1796: "My spirit was grieved at the conduct of some Methodists, that hire slaves at public places to the highest bidder, to cut skin, and starve them; I think such members ought to be dealt with: on the side of oppressors there are law and power, but where are justice and mercy to the poor slaves? what eye will pity, what hand will help, or ear listen to their distresses?
+> "My spirit was grieved at the conduct of some Methodists, that hire slaves at public places to the highest bidder, to cut skin, and starve them; I think such members ought to be dealt with: on the side of oppressors there are law and power, but where are justice and mercy to the poor slaves? what eye will pity, what hand will help, or ear listen to their distresses?
 I will try if words can be like drawn sword, to pierce the hearts of the owners."

-- Sharp Street Church established with help of Methodist Abolitionists, Bethel AME
+Sharp Street Church established with help of Methodist Abolitionists

 # East Square

-- Reporting in 1848, the Baltimore Sun bragged on how houses, "little short of regal palaces in point of splendor are springing into existence like magic," and in the "immediate neighborhood of the Washington Monument" … "beautiful abodes of wealth and luxury" could be found in great number.
-(Architecture of Baltimore)
+Reporting in **1848**, the Baltimore Sun bragged on how houses, "little short of regal palaces in point of splendor are springing into existence like magic," and in the "immediate neighborhood of the Washington Monument" … "beautiful abodes of wealth and luxury" could be found in great number.

+Source: Architecture of Baltimore

 ## Branch Alley

-Look at the 3-story back building, carriage house and stable
+_Look at the 3-story back building, carriage house and stable_

 **Escape to Baltimore**: Richard Mason of Charles County advertised for his "escaped man,"" Phil Carter, observing:

->"it is very possible that he is gone to Baltimore, as his father is living there on Howard's hill, and is a dray man, his name is James Carter."
+> "it is very possible that he is gone to Baltimore, as his father is living there on Howard's hill, and is a dray man, his name is James Carter."

 - Alleys inevitably narrow - no more than 12' wide by city codes - and became home to dense communities of both enslaved and free blacks
 - Legislation passed in 1819 set a maximum term of six years in the penitentiary in Baltimore for any free person White or Black, who "enticed, persuaded, or assisted," or knowingly harbored, any runaway slave.